codeforamerica/projectmonitor/README.md

 ### Aggregate Projects
 Striped tiles indicate the aggregate status of several projects.
 Click on an aggregate project to see the status of its component projects.

-### Pivotal Tracker Integration
-ProjectMonitor can display basic [Pivotal Tracker](http://pivotaltracker.com) information.
-When configured, the current velocity will be displayed, as well as a graph showing points completed for the current iteration and the past 9 iterations.
-To add this integration, you will need to add your Pivotal Tracker project ID and a Pivotal Tracker API key in the admin section.

 ### Admin Interface
 Click 'manage projects' at the lower right to edit project details.